 Regents’ Scholarship Deferment Information

-The following information is for students graduating in the class of 2018 or prior.
+The following information is for students graduating in the high school class of 2018 or prior.

 Purpose of a Deferment